-Ah, trust, & new technology, gotta love it!
-Yes, we absolutely promise, that there are cabins there, & if you rented our lake fronting cabin, a real lake nearby, & if one by the river, a real river, both with water included.
+Ah, trust, and new technology, gotta love it!
+Yes, we absolutely promise, that there are cabins there, and if you rented our lake fronting cabin, a real lake nearby, and if one by the river, a real river, both with water included.

 What do you mean by “water access”?

 Some of our neighborhoods have granted community access to the water.
 Meaning you can stroll down to the water.
 There’s no parking but it does allow you to hike down and stick your feet in the water, if you wish, and not have to pay those water-fronting cabin costs.

 What’s your favorite cabin?
 We can’t decide which cabin to choose, which one would you recommend?

 We believe that you’ll enjoy any and all of our cabins.
 We manage and own cabins so ethically it would be inappropriate for us to steer you to one or the other.
 We will take your needs, i.e., number of guests, type of views requested, secluded or private, etc., and help match them with the best cabin.